Zuehlke/software-engineering-corner/drafts/swift-async-await-cycle.md

 ![Visualisation of the retain cycle](https://cdn.hashnode.com/res/hashnode/image/upload/v1724685726758/0b1QCVlR4.png?auto=format)

-In the real project, the `Task` iterated over an `AyncSequence` that acted as a message queue (that’s why we needed it in the first place) and the `sendMessage` method implemented a timeout mechanism that reported a failure after 750ms.
+In the real project, the `Task` iterated over an `AsyncSequence` that acted as a message queue (that’s why we needed it in the first place) and the `sendMessage` method implemented a timeout mechanism that reported a failure after 750ms.
 Since the connection of the preceding test was force-terminated, the message-sending never finished, keeping the `MessageLayer`  alive, which in turn resulted in the timeout being triggered while the next test was already executing.

 Now let’s talk about solutions.